Delimitation of the obligation to declare in personal income tax

 2. In the case of pensioners whose only income from work consists of the passive benefits referred to in article 17.2.a) of the Personal Income Tax Law coming from two or more payers, provided that the The amount of the withholdings made by them has been determined by the Tax Agency, upon request by the taxpayer for this purpose, through form 146 and, in addition, the following requirements are met:

-Precision: Regarding Form 146, see the Resolution of January 13, 2003 ( BOE of January 14), which approves Form 146 for the request for determination of the amount of withholdings, which Taxpayers receiving passive benefits from more than one payer can present, and the place, term and conditions of presentation are determined.
+Precision: Regarding Form 146, see the Resolution of January 13, 2003 ( BOE of 14), which approves Form 146 for the request for determination of the amount of withholdings, which may be submitted taxpayers receiving passive benefits from more than one payer, and the place, term and conditions of presentation are determined.

 When compensatory pensions from the spouse or non-exempt alimony annuities are received.